jessuni/shikwasa/README.md

    })
    ```

-Note: For now, only one player per page is supported.
+If `container` has any child nodes, it will be cleared before Shikwasa mounts. *Note: For now, only one player per page is supported.*

 ## Methods